-Last Modified October 23, 2014
+Last Modified October 19, 2015

 The Core Strategy January 2013 was adopted at a Full Council meeting on 16 January 2013.
 The document now forms part of the Local Plan and is used in the determination of all planning applications registered on or after 17 January 2013.